Why We Verify Ventilation

 the heat source, as it transfers heat quickly, absorbing far less

-than the heavy pot.
 Modern window, siding, and insulation upgrades

 accentuate the necessity for convective air flow under any roofing